Volscente/NexusLLM/docs/llm_theory.md

 2. Update Matrices have far fewer parameters tha pre-training weights, thus are much more portable
 3. Update Matrices are incorporated into original attention layers
 4. Memory efficiency due to the dimension of Update Matrices

+# QLoRA
+## Definition
+QLoRA (Quantized Low Rank Adapters) is an efficient fine-tuning approach that reduces memory usage while maintaining high performance for large language models.
+It enables the fine-tuning of a 65B parameter model on a single 48GB GPU, while preserving full 16-bit fine-tuning task performance.

+**Key Innovations:**
+- Backpropagation of gradients through a frozen, 4-bit quantized pretrained language model into Low Rank Adapters (LoRA)
+- Use of a new data type called 4-bit NormalFloat (NF4), which optimally handles normally distributed weights
+- Double quantization to reduce the average memory footprint by quantising the quantization constants
+- Paged optimizers to effectively manage memory spikes during the fine-tuning process

+## Hyperparameters
+- **Batch Size** - Number of training sample processed at the same time, before updating the weights
+- **Epochs** - The number of time the model sees the entire dataset